nikhilsnayak/nikhilsnayak.dev/README.md

 ### Running Locally

-> **Note:** This repository uses several experimental features which may result in unstable behavior.
+> **Note:** This project uses several experimental features which may result in unstable behavior.

 1. Clone the repository and navigate to the directory: